jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The King's Street is full.
 The people are many.
 We shall seek the surrender of the traitorous five at the Guildhall.

-The coach is slow.
+The coach moves slowly.
 I watch the city.

 I see the realm.
 Our loyal subjects.
 Workers laying roads.
 Bakers making bread.
 Clothiers, smiths, shipwrights, masons—a whole city making itself.
 I have not seen most of it.
 I do not understand it.
 And yet it builds through our order.
 I protect men of knowledge.
 I fund their research.
 The people visit our magnificent churches to show their weekly devotion.
 Our ancestors turned wood forts into stone castles, castles into palaces.
 Kingly protection made the roads and farms and canals safe from Scots and French and rebellious lords.
 A strong monarch kept the realm from tearing itself apart.

 We arrive at the Guildhall.
 This troublesome episode is near its end.

 I step down.
-I look for the aldermen, for the men who keep the City, waiting to receive their King.
+I look for the aldermen, for the men who enforce order in the City, they must be waiting to receive their King.
 The crowd is large.
 Somewhere here are my little birds.

 I hear "Privilege!
 Privilege!
 Privilege!" from our subjects.
 The traitors have fled and left their agents to cause agitation.